aryanchoudhary11/Scanning-Networks/README.md

 - Scans all hosts in subnet for open TCP ports.

 ✅ Advantage → After scanning, you can immediately exploit vulnerable services within the same framework.

+### 5. NetScanTools Pro

+👉 A **Windows-based commercial toolkit** for network discovery.

+- GUI-based (easy for beginners).
+- Combines multiple tools: ping sweeps, traceroute, port scanning, SNMP scanning, etc.
+- Good for corporate environments where GUIs are preferred over CLI.

+**📌 Real-world Use:**

+- Security analysts in enterprises use it for **documentation and quick discovery.**
+- Less stealthy than Nmap/Hping3, but very useful for IT auditing.

+### 🔑 Key Takeaways

+- **Nmap** → Standard port/service/OS scanner.
+- **Hping3** → Custom packet crafting for advanced scans.
+- **Hping + AI** → AI-assisted packet scans for automation.
+- **Metasploit** → Integrated scanning + exploitation.
+- **NetScanTools Pro** → GUI-based scanning for corporate/Windows users.

+---